MahadevVasista/Mycode/Syllabus-for-2-Day-Workshop.md

 *  Have learned about debugging bots with VSCode in https://docs.botframework.com/en-us/node/builder/guides/debug-locally-with-vscode/ docs.
 *  If you are new to Node, here's a good video tutorial series at https://www.youtube.com/playlist?list=PL6gx4Cwl9DGBMdkKFn3HasZnnAqVjzHn_

-## Modules

-1. Cognitive Services Overview
-2. Cognitive Services Topic Deep Dive
-*  Bot Framework Overview and User Experience Best Practices
-*  Developer's Introduction and Building an Intelligent Bot with Bot Builder Node.js SDK
-*  Bot Framework Developer's Deep Dive

-## Concepts Covered

-1. Generally grasp what the Cognitive Services APIs have to offer
-*  Gain some in-depth knowledge and practical experience with some of the popular Cognitive Services APIs
-*  Understand what a chat bot entails and how the Bot Framework can make the developer's life much easier
-*  Grasp best practices around creating chat bots to create an attractive and positive user experience
-*  Take a tour of an end-to-end chat bot creation process
-*  Take an in-depth look at what makes up conversations and how to make them more intelligent

-## Technologies Covered

-* Microsoft Cognitive Services
-* Microsoft Bot Framework

 ## Agenda

 Summary:  Each day is broken up into 1-2 hour Modules, where you will learn and perform labs on your own.
 Some material that is out of scope for hands-on labs will instead be demonstrated by instructor led labs.
 The modules, broken up into a general agenda are as follows.
 The specific modules may bleed across sessions depending on engagement of the audience.